 When someone says “software”, do you think Silicon Valley and California?
 Or do you know that there are now many other competing states doing just as much if not more?
 In fact, New York also boasts one of the highest numbers of developers in the US.
 Not only that, but software companies in New York are just as competitive.

-Where do you even start though if you are looking for a software company?
+Where do you even start though if you are looking for a web development agency?
 Today, the criteria is not just about the technology these developers can provide.
 It also involves understanding who they are and if they can understand your business and needs correctly.
 Whether you are looking for software companies in New York or elsewhere, the important criteria are detailed below.

 - Expertise and Offering